MZanggl/mockzen/README.md

 But your runtime code will still work just fine, and your test will still throw an error to inform you that there was a missing mock.

-In such cases, you can give the dependency a custom name:
+In such cases, give the dependency a custom name:

 ```typescript
 // code